Elftain/elftain.github.io/_posts/2025-08-18-applied-data-science-project.md

 <img width="1862" height="368" alt="image" src="https://github.com/user-attachments/assets/b7f2786c-743f-44d6-a511-8a19e6be9ffe" />

 ### Data Preparation
-Data preparation is categorised into 3 different portion.
+Data preparation is categorised into 3 different portions.

 Data-Cleaning and Transfomation: We remove NA rows and also created a new variable called length of sentence.